sagemath/sagewiki_to_gh-2022-10-10/sage-3.0.1.md

 == Convex Hulls And Polyhedral Functions Improvements (Marshall Hampton) ==

+This fixed a number of problems in the sage-native polyhedral code (that only uses cddlib), mainly with unbounded polytopes, and improved 3D plotting of polytopes (for example, in the gfan interface).
+There are probably still some issues lurking with this code as its still pretty new and untested.
+In the near future, major design decisions should be made on how polytopes will be handled in Sage: more Sage-native code or better coordination with Polymake and other external packages (LattE, 4ti2, lrs, etc) (or both)?

 == Lattice Polytope Update (Andrey Novoseltsev) == This update includes: change in the behavior of LatticePolytope constructor, now compute_vertices=True by default;